Vargodl/DVwords-WeekenStrung/README.md

  I fuckfested the lights out

- ….but Tamorro, you got the doubt
+ ….but Tamorro, he got the doubt